SaphCode/MPCD/Analysis/Generated/thesis.md

 7. _Remove the Xoshiros? instead use MT?
 DEFINITELY REMOVE THEM BECAUSE OF CONCURRENCY ISSUES_ **Done**
 8. Search for TODO
 9. check velocity for before and after thermostat/ maybe adjust temperature?
+10. at() of map now throws. this should be in grid or smth. fix it.

 # To my dear supervisors